Information policy: Research methods and tools

-The future
+The Future

 In regard to the future of information policy, it should be flexible and changing to different circumstances as the ability to access, store, and share information grows.
 Galvin suggests that information policy might include setting a boundary to the uncertainty in this field.
 As information policy becomes a larger and more important topic, it will also become a greater subject to governmental regulation in regards to the future of technology as well.
 It will also include the studies of these subjects: information science, communications, library science, and technology studies.

 The information policies will earn more advantages for national and organizational, such as getting the best from development of Web 2.0 nationally and in organization, influence people for paying attention to the socio aspect and socio-technical system, for securing preservation of digital content, bringing out information product, also respecting all users and making thinking time respectable.

 In order to achieve this national organization, it will be important to focus not only on a domestic level but also nationally.
 Making domestic agencies cooperate internationally (and vice versa) though, will not be overly successful.
 A single nation can take the lead in establishing communication-based relationships specifically regarding the internet.
 These relations will need to be slowly and consistently established in order to truly unify any kind of information policy and decision-making.
 If information policy can be established and guided on a semi-national level, the degree of communication and cooperation throughout the world will increase dramatically.
-As information policy continues to shape many aspects of society, these international relations will become vital (Harpham, 2011).
+As information policy continues to shape many aspects of society, these international relations will become vital.

-Information policy is playing a greater role in the economy leading to the production of goods and services, as well as selling them directly to consumers (UCLA, 2009).
-The cost of information varies from a tangible good in that initial costs of the first unit are large and fixed; however, after that, marginal costs are relatively low (MacInnes, 2011).
-As an increase from the information services, information can be paralleled to that of manufacturing several years ago (UCLA, 2009).
-The digitalization of information allows businesses to make better justified business decisions (MacInnes, 2011).
+Information policy is playing a greater role in the economy leading to the production of goods and services, as well as selling them directly to consumers.
+The cost of information varies from a tangible good in that initial costs of the first unit are large and fixed; however, after that, marginal costs are relatively low.
+As an increase from the information services, information can be paralleled to that of manufacturing several years ago.
+The digitalization of information allows businesses to make better justified business decisions.